SlicerMorph/S_2019/Lab08/README.md

 4. Bonus: Generate or load your own segmentation.
 Reuse the code snippet from Step 3 to calculate segment histograms.

 5. Bonus: Get the maximim value from each segment by modifying the code from Step 3.
+You can try this on your own to test your understanding.
+The solution is posted below.

   ```
  import numpy as np
 masterVolumeNode = getNodesByClass('vtkMRMLScalarVolumeNode')